wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/deterministic-modules.md

 * Open IntelliJ and select `File/Project Structure/Platform Settings/SDKs`.
 The “1.8 (Deterministic)” SDK
 should now be present.
 Select it and then click on the `Classpath` tab.
 Press the “Add” / “Plus” button to add `rt.jar` to the SDK’s classpath.
-Then select the `Annotations` tab and include the same JAR(s) as the other SDKs.
+Then select the `Annotations` tab and include the same `.jar`(s) as the other SDKs.